 Let the Nubuck leather dry naturally:

 When it comes to cleaning any Nubuck leather items, it’s important to let them dry naturally.
-Avoid placing your wet leather item close to any heat source such as heat vents, radiators or fireplaces since it can become fragile and shrink.
-Note that, this makes the items to crack easily thus damaging it.
+Avoid placing your wet leather item close to any heat source such as heat vents, radiators, or fireplaces since it can become fragile and shrink.
+Note that, this makes the items crack easily thus damaging them.

 Apply Nubuck leather conditioner often: